jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 2. Put KiCad PWR_FLAG at VBUS/GND at USB-C connector.
 3. Use 3.3v LDO to VDDIO for LCD, SSD2828 and STM32.
 - --

+## High-Speed Signal Integrity for D-PHY

+1. The board in this project is 2-layered, with the coplanar impedance control.<br>
+2. Make sure D-PHY differential wiring has 100-Ohm differential impedance and 50-Ohm single end impedance. ()<br>
+The width and space of the wiring should be calculated by the PCB impedance calculator or EDA-integrated tools. <br>
+In this board, the Coplanar Differential Impedance is used.
+Since the restriction of 2-layer board, <b>the final impedance was controlled as 100-Ohm differential and 68-Ohm single-ended.</b><br>

+* Note: for the difference of MIPI DSI and MIPI D-PHY, refer to `Misc->Knowledge Bases of Concepts` in this article.

 ## PCB Layout and Manufacturing Suggestions
-1. For MIPI Differential Layout
+1. For D-PHY Differential Layout
-* Do not use LCEDA to tune line length using the tuning function only for single-ended network.
-Use a more professional tool such as KiCad(using in this project)/Altium/Allegro, then use their tuning and simulation function for two lines of the differential concurrently.
+* Use a professional tool to design such a high-speed board, such as KiCad(using in this project)/Altium/Cadence.
-* The MIPI lines must cross the connector on the reverse side of the board, and make via holes between the pads in the connector.
+* The D-PHY lines have to use vias going into the internal space of the connector.
 ```
 ------------------......
 | | | | | | |